janarthanan-shanmugam/pg_query_optimizer/README.md

 ## Code of Conduct

 Everyone interacting in the PgQueryOptimizer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pg_query_optimizer/blob/master/CODE_OF_CONDUCT.md).

+### Note: The optimizer is specific for large data base and complex queries, It will perform very well for larger data set and complex queries, for smaller database / simple queries the performance will be similar compared to previous performance of those simple queries